William G. Curlin

 William George Curlin (August 30, 1927 – December 23, 2017) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Charlotte in North Carolina from 1994 to 2002.
-He previously served as an auxiliary bishop of the Archdiocese of Washington from 1988 to 1994.
+He previously served as an auxiliary bishop of the Archdiocese of Washington in the District of Columbia from 1988 to 1994.

 Biography

 Early life

 William Curlin was born on August 30, 1927, in Portsmouth, Virginia.
 Curlin was the son of Mary and Stephen Curlin.
 He attended St. John's College and later Georgetown University in Washington, D.C.
 Curlin then entered St. Mary's Seminary and University in Baltimore, Maryland.

 Priesthood

-Curlin was ordained a priest by Cardinal Patrick O'Boyle at the Cathedral of St. Matthew the Apostle in Washington D.C., on May 25, 1957.
+Curlin was ordained a priest for the Archdiocese of Washington by Cardinal Patrick O'Boyle at the Cathedral of St. Matthew the Apostle in Washington D.C., on May 25, 1957.
 He served in mostly poor parishes, opened a women's shelter and 20 kitchens for the poor and homeless throughout the Washington area.
 Curlin and Mother Teresa championed the opening of the Gift of Peace Home, a residence in Washington for people with HIV/AIDS.